 - Starting in the third season there is at least one appearance by Wil Wheaton and Sheldon's rivalry with him.

 - Early in the first season Sheldon's mom Mary came to visit, and mid second season Leonard's mom Beverly did the same.
 While it has sometimes been sporadic (Mary didn't show up in the second season and Beverly in the fourth) both have made fairly regular appearances.

 - Red Dwarf has some form of time travel once every season.
 Since season 3, The Simulants, vicious human-hating cyborgs, would also turn up in every season, save the 8th.

-- The Coaches' Challenge in The Ultimate Fighter, in which the opposing coaches go head-to-head for $10,000 by playing a different game each season, such as bowling or table hockey.
+- The Coaches' Challenge in The Ultimate Fighter, in which the opposing coaches go head-to-head for $10,000 by playing a different game each season, such as bowling or table hockey, starting with Season 3.
 The only season this didn't happen was Season 4 "The Comeback," which did not have team coaches.